Ibadetegashi/Flickr-feed-viewer-and-search/README.md

 ## Overview

 This web application is a simple tool that allows users to search Flickr's public feeds and view images along with additional details.
-It leverages Flickr's JSONP API to provide real-time/instant results as the user types, displaying images as thumbnails along with the author, tags, and a link to the high-resolution image for a more immersive viewing experience.
+It leverages Flickr's JSON API to provide real-time/instant results as the user types, displaying images along with the author, tags, and a link to the high-resolution image for a more immersive viewing experience.

 ## Features